 - Most women can return to normal activities within a few days, and some feel good enough to return to normal non-strenuous activity within 24 hours.

 - You may experience some painful cramping initially, but this should not last longer than 24 hours.

 - Light cramping and bleeding can be expected from a few days to up to 2 weeks.
 Ibuprofen is usually suggested for treating cramps.

-- You should not insert anything into the vaginal area, including douche and sexual intercourse, for at least 2 weeks or until the bleeding stops.
-(Your health care provider should give you specific instruction for when intercourse can resume.)
+- You should not insert anything into the vaginal area (including using a douche or having sexual intercourse) for at least 2 weeks or until the bleeding stops.
+Your health care provider should give you specific instruction for when intercourse can resume.

 - Tampons should not be used until you start your next regular period, which could be anywhere from 2-6 weeks after the D&C procedure.

-- It will be unknown when ovulation will return, so once sexual intercourse is allowed, you should use a method of contraception until your health care provider says it is okay to try to get pregnant again.
+- It is unknown when ovulation will return, so once sexual intercourse is allowed, you should use a method of contraception until your health care provider says it is okay to try to get pregnant again.

 - Make sure to attend your follow up appointment.